8 Interesting Things to See and Do in Chad

 #4 Tibesti Mountains

-Soaring to a whopping 3,415 meters, Emi Koussi is not only the tallest volcano among the Tibesti Mountains, but also the highest point in the entire Sahara Desert.
-Its 19-kilometer-diameter crater has three calderas, one of which is covered by a thick white layer of snow-like natron salt, a relic of its distant past, when a salty lake encompassed the whole caldera.
+Soaring to a whopping 3,415 meters, Emi Koussi is not only the tallest volcano among the Tibesti Mountains but also the highest point in the entire Sahara Desert.
+Its 19-kilometer-diameter crater has three calderas, one of which is covered by a thick white layer of snow-like natron salt, a relic of its distant past when a salty lake encompassed the whole caldera.

 The last time this gargantuan 70-kilometer-wide volcano erupted was approximately 2 million years ago.
-However, the mountain still has some thermal activity, including a couple of literally breathtaking fumaroles that emit volcanic steam and gases, and due to Emi Koussi’s remote location, were discovered only recently after a group of scientists analyzed a series of satellite photos.
-There are also several hot springs across the base of the volcano that worth a visit.
+However, the mountain still has some thermal activity, including a couple of literally breathtaking fumaroles that emit volcanic steam and gases, and, due to Emi Koussi’s remote location, were discovered only recently after a group of scientists analyzed a series of satellite photos.
+There are also several hot springs across the base of the volcano that are worth a visit.

 photography by: Stefan Thüngen